FREE SHIPPING - NO TAX

 Creating the Deck Design Plans

-Once you have your design in mind, it's time to draw sketch out the plans.
+Once you have your design in mind, it's time to sketch out the plans.
 If one of your many skills isn't designing with CAD, then your contractor should be able to help render the blueprints for you.
 Once the plans on complete, you will know exactly how much lumber and hardware that will be required for your project.

 Tent Deck Material Considerations